jeremy-smith-11/DocSum_QA/README.md

-# PDF Text Summarization and Q&A Chatbot
+# Document Summarization and Q&A Chatbot

 ## Overview